indaco/static-templ-plus/README.md

 The usage of this module is the same as the original one, with the following enhancements:

-- Input and output directories can be the same.
-- Generated HTML filename matches its corresponding templ file.
-- A new flag `-f` has been added to eliminate the need for users to run `templ fmt` separately.
-- A new flag `-g` has been added to eliminate the need for users to run `templ generate` separately.
-- A new flag `-d` has been added to keep the generation script after completion for inspection and debugging.

 ### Modes

+A new flag `-m` has been added to address two specific use-cases:

 - **Pages Mode** (`pages`): Generates HTML files in the specified output directory, mirroring the structure of the input directory.
 This mode is useful for converting a full set of pages.
+It reflects the original `static-templ` way of working.
 - **Components Mode** (`components`): Generates HTML files in the same directory as their corresponding `.templ` files.
 This mode is useful for smaller projects, single-component development or for documenting components.

 You can use it as follows: